windingtree/wt-accounts/README.md

 ## Usage

-Create your `settings/local.py` import the dev module if you want to get some developer goodies `from .dev import *`.

 ```
+# Create your `wt_accounts/settings/local.py` import the dev module if you want to get some developer goodies `from .dev import *`.
+echo 'from .dev import *' > wt_accounts/settings/local.py

+# Now create a database and you will be able to run the dev server
 ./manage.py migrate
 ./manage.py runserver
 ```